 Kennelly@frederickartscouncil.org

 Gabriella received her Cultural Studies degree in 2016 from Towson University with a focus on Museum Studies.
 Her career focus is community outreach with the inclusion of the arts for underserved youth and young adults.
-Smith spearheaded the exhibition installation at Towson University’s MFA gallery for “Mission Universe: A Cuarnaut’s Journey” in Summer 2016.
-Smith has been a student of classical ballet since she was very young.
+Smith was active in exhibition installations at Towson University’s MFA gallery 2015-2017 and has been a student of classical ballet since she was very young.

 Logan Waters has managed and run sound for Sky Stage and designed sound, lighting and projection for Frederick Arts Council events since 2018, adding live-streaming to his services in 2020 to help bring shows to a wider audience as the pandemic reduced our capacity at Sky Stage.
 He is the owner of Semi Audio, a Frederick-based event sound company, and has over 30 years’ experience as a sound engineer, in studio, on tours, and for many live events in the UK, continental Europe, and Washington, DC.
 Since settling in Frederick his company has also run event production and sound for New Spire Arts and other venues.